 What I’m about to show you is terrifying (well, it was to me) but will show you what I learned about how to get dried paint out of carpet.
 Short version: prepare to do some work, but it will be worth it!
 See?

 Some background: this carpet was spotless when we moved in, but it didn’t stay that way for long.
 My daughter, who was in her early teens at the time, was often careless with her makeup and nail polish.
-I’d spent many an hour getting rid of those stains, and was glad when she got old enough to be more careful with her things.
+I’d spent many an hour getting rid of those stains, and was glad when she learned to be more careful with her things.

-Then we went on vacation and invited some artist-type people we used to know (note the past tense) to house sit for us since they were between apartments at the time.
-In return, we asked them to design and paint a kitschy, girly mural on the wall of the hallway leading into my daughter’s room.
-(At the time, the walls were white.)
+Then we went on vacation and invited some artist-type apartment dwellers we used to know (note the past tense) to house sit for us.
+In return for having the run of the house, a full fridge, a well-stocked liquor cabinet and a hot tub at their disposal, we asked them to design and paint a kitschy, girly mural on the wall of the hallway leading into my daughter’s room.
 “No problem,” they said.
 “We’d love to!”
 And, after looking at several sketches of their planned design, we left for vacation.

 You know where I’m going with this, right?

 The mural was anything but girly.
 In fact, it looked more like some drunken chimpanzees had mixed their feces with paint before flinging it against my walls.
 Only, it didn’t all make it to the walls.
 Oh, no. There was plenty on the carpet… along with beer stains, coffee stains and several other stains I never want to know the source of.

 My daughter didn’t particularly care, and when she moved away to college I simply closed the door to that room and tried to forget all about the stains.
 Eventually, I thought, we’d be replacing the carpet anyway.